magda-woj/shortest-synchronizing-word/README.md

 ## Description

 This program checks if a given deterministic finite automaton (DFA) has a synchronizing word, and if so, it outputs the shortest such word.
 A synchronizing word is a sequence of input symbols that, when applied to any state of the DFA, leads to a specific state.
 If the DFA is not synchronizing, the program outputs the string `"automaton isn't synchronizing"`.
+The program uses the fact that shortest synchronizing word of a DFA is determined by the shortest path in that DFA's power automaton.

 ## Input File Format